 The lead and supporting agencies named will manage and coordinate the state firefighting activities.
 Mobilizing resources in support of local wildland, rural and urban firefighting activities will accomplish this.
 Established firefighting organizations, processes, and procedures will be used.
 Responsibility for situation assessment and determination of resource needs lies with the local Incident Commander.
 Requests for firefighting assistance and resources will be handled in accordance with mutual aid agreements and/or from the local Emergency Management Agency to the State EOC.
-The State EOC will coordinate requests for Federal non-wildland fire resources as necessary.
-Actual firefighting operations will be managed under the ICS Situation and damage assessment information will be transmitted to the State EOC in accordance with established procedures.
+Requests can be filled by a statewide mutual agreement.
+The State EOC will coordinate requests for federal non-wildland fire resources as necessary.

+Actual firefighting operations will be managed under the ICS situation and damage assessment information will be transmitted to the State EOC in accordance with established procedures.